 What is Pricing Strategy?

-is a long or short-term plan of price-related decisions that a company commits to in order to maximize revenue.
+A pricing strategy is a long or short-term plan of price-related decisions that a company commits to in order to maximize revenue.
 There is a wide variety of pricing strategies to choose from, including cost-plus pricing, competitor-based pricing, value-based pricing and demand-based pricing, all of which we’ll break down later in this article.

 Pricing structure involves your whole approach to pricing across your company with a specific emphasis on how your pricing relates to the features of your product.
 A pricing structure defines your pricing setup for products or services, including your core price points, discounts, offers, and additional features.
 Simply put, a pricing structure is how you present your pricing strategy to customers.